Islam in Assam: Demographics

 Assamese is the official language of the state and the most widely spoken, and so it serves as a lingua franca for inter-ethnic communications.
 Bengali, which is an official language in Assam's Barak Valley, is also a popular common language among certain communities.

 The Assamese Muslims are often divided into four subgroups; Deshi, Maria, Gauria and Syeds.
 Some of these people are descendants of defeated Mughal soldiers, captured in Ahom–Mughal conflicts, who eventually married native Assamese women and adopted Assamese language and culture.
 Their population totals to roughly 4 million, comprising 12.8% of state population.
 The Syeds claim to be descendants of the Islamic prophet Muhammad.

-The Deshi or Zula are descendants of indigenous converts to Islam from the Koch, Mech, Rabha, Boro.
+The Deshi are descendants of indigenous converts to Islam from the Koch, Mech, Rabha, Boro.
 They consider Ali Mech, the 13th-century chief, as their founding father.
 This group mainly converses in Goalpariya and Rajbanshi, as opposed to Boro and Rabha.
 They are mainly found in the western districts of Goalpara, Kokrajhar, Dhubri and South Salmara-Mankachar (i.e. Lower Assam).

 The Maria are descended from captured Muslim soldiers who were part of Bakhtiyar Khalji's army in 1206.
 They are named as such because they were engaged in the bell-metal and smithy industry, the word Maria meaning one who hits metals.
 On the other hand, the Gauria are descendants of Muslim soldiers who accompanied Turbak Khan during his conquest of Assam in 1532.
 This army hailed from Gaur in Bengal, so are referred to as Gauria.
 The Mariya and Gauria are minority groups and can be found in Sivasagar, Jorhat, Tinsukia, Golaghat, Kamrup and some other districts in Assam.
 They speak Assamese language as their own mother tongue.

+The Muslim of Barak Valley adapt Sylheti language for speak consists of 3 districts namely Cachar, Karimganj, Hailakandi.
+Karimganj was known as a sub division of Sylhet district before 1947 which also part of Akhand Bharat or Ancient India.
+However, the Radcliffe Boundary Commission separated Karimganj from Sylhet.
+In Past, the district of Hailakandi and Cachar were under Twipra Kingdom and subsequently under Koch Kingdom from 16th-18th century A.D, followed by Kachari Kingdom from 18th-19th century A D. The Sylheti Muslims are living and controlling local governancy were there before the Kacharis.
+There were no natural boundaries between Karimganj and Cachar to happen.The inhabitant Muslims in Barak Valley (comprising districts of Cachar, Hailakandi and Karimganj) bear surnames at present (starting from British era but not before) like Khan, Choudhury (adopted by most everyone's), Mazumdar, Laskar (used by most landlords), Barlaskar (mix of barbhuiya and Laskar), Barbhuiya (used by most of landlords), Mazarbhuiya (associate with Barbhuiyas), Talukdar, and Hazari and other regular titles or Surnames mostly bought from Kachari kings Krishan Chandra and Govinda Chandra but some not use any surnames or titles.
+Besides them, Manipuri, Mizo Muslims are also believed to have settled in Barak Valley.
+So they can be said to have technically existed in Assam even before the Ahoms.